I Bought My New Home, Fingers Crossed, having No Job!

 - I was not working, had no job when my loan was finally approved

-- The temporary house I bought in Bloomington sold months later at a profit large enough to recoup my new house downpayment
+- The temporary house I bought in Bloomington, CA sold months later at a profit large enough to recoup my new house downpayment

-- We still live here, but it is now an RCFE
+- We still live here, but we now have a business in it – so it’s an investment too

-Sometimes it pays to make risky moves or take big chances even if it may not turn out in your favor.
+Sometimes it pays to take risky moves or big chances even if it may not turn out in your favor.
 For me its second nature.
-For my wife it’s usually a no no.
+For my wife, it’s usually a no-no.

 It all Turned Out Fine in the End

-As it turned out it took me several more months to find a job.
-When I finally found one it was a good contract at Sony in San Diego, a relatively easy commute in those days – just an hour away by freeway.
-An amazingly easy drive to the far north outskirts of San Diego about 60 or so miles from my home.
+As it turned out, it took me several more months to find a job.
+When I finally found one it was a good contract at Sony Corporation in San Diego, a relatively easy commute in those days – just an hour away by freeway.
+It was an amazingly easy drive to the far northern outskirts of San Diego.
+That was about 60 miles from our home.

 I am working on a way to get another house (to flip) using no money of my own.
 It’s something new I just found out about yesterday.
 I’m waiting for answers from my email questions.
 Even if this lead turns out to be a dead end I have other options to get another house.
 Will Charles ever stop this real estate nonsense?